makuke1234/atto/README.md

 Yet another text editor ought to be as simple/small as possible (following the KISS principle).
 It is purely written in C and it's designed to be used solely on Microsoft Windows (relies on Win32 API).
 MinGW GCC has been used as the compiler.

-Currently, my other tool [slocWin32](https://github.com/makuke1234/slocWin32) reports 1649 lines of code for this editor:
+Currently, my other tool [slocWin32](https://github.com/makuke1234/slocWin32) reports only **1517** lines of code for this editor:

 ![SLOC](./images/sloc.png)

-With profiling removed (-80 sloc), it amounts to only **1569** lines of code!
 Very small indeed...

 # Obtaining